mturk/cygwrun/README.md

 This can become very complex and it requires that the shell script is aware it runs inside the Cygwin environment.

-cygrunexe utility does that automatically by replacing each posix argument that contains path element with its windows equivalent.
+cygwrun utility does that automatically by replacing each posix argument that contains path element with its windows equivalent.
 It also replaces paths in the environment variable values making sure the multiple path elements are correctly separated using windows path separator `;`.

-Using cygrunexe the upper example would become:
+Using cygwrun the upper example would become:
 ```
-cygrunexe program.exe --f1=/tmp/f1 /usr/f1 ...
+cygwrun program.exe --f1=/tmp/f1 /usr/f1 ...
 ```
-Before starting `program.exe` cygrunexe converts all command line and environment variables to windows format.
+Before starting `program.exe` cygwrun converts all command line and environment variables to windows format.

 ## Usage

 Here is what the usage screen displays
 ```
-Usage cygrunexe [OPTIONS]...
+Usage cygwrun [OPTIONS]...
 PROGRAM [ARGUMENTS]...
 Execute PROGRAM [ARGUMENTS]...
 Options are: